-IEPs (Individual Education Plans) are reviewed termly, at either at parents' evenings or another mutually convenient time, with children's class teachers.
+IEPs (Individual Education Plans) are reviewed termly, either at parents' evenings or another mutually convenient time, with children's class teachers.
 Teachers discuss progress with parents and agree targets and plans for extra support.
-The Head teacher and SENDCo also attend the parents' evenings and meet with parents as necessary.

 Some children will have a more detailed IEP agreed with parents and other professionals, in Team around the Family meetings (TAF meetings).
 These reviews are usually held with the SENDCo and take place throughout the term, at times convenient to parents.